Peter Mosely: Inspection 12 (1995–2004; 2007–present)

-Yellowcard (2002-03; 2004-07)
+Yellowcard (2002–03; 2004–07)

-Mosely joined Yellowcard on July 20, 2002, after their first bassist Warren Cooke left the band due to personal reasons.
+Mosely joined Yellowcard on July 20, 2002, after their first bassist Warren Cooke left the band for personal reasons.

 Mosely was simultaneously assisting Yellowcard with writing and recording bass guitar for their Capitol Records debut Ocean Avenue but announced that he left on February 15, 2003.
 Unwilling to join the band, Yellowcard recruited the bassist Alex Lewis instead.
 Shortly after the completion of Get Rad, Mosely changed his mind and asked if he could join the band as their permanent bassist.
 Because Mosely had been an integral part of the writing for Ocean Avenue and had been friends with most of the band's members since high school, Lewis was asked to leave and Mosely became a full-time band member again on March 1, 2004.
 His first appearance since his return to the band was on Tonight Show with Jay Leno on March 3, 2004.

 In 2005, the band members went on their separate ways for a while to create new material for their next album, Mosely moved to New York City with Key while the others moved to Los Angeles.
 The band reregrouped in LA in the spring 2005 to begin pre-production of their new album.

 In April, lead guitarist Ben Harper stated in an interview with MTV News that he was finished with writing the guitar tracks for the album and that he was leaving the band.
 He was replaced by Ryan Mendez from the band Staring Back.
 The album Lights and Sounds was released in January 2006, the album's theme centers around the band's negative feelings towards Los Angeles and time of production made the broke away from its pop punk sound to a more alternative rock album.
 The album peaked at number five on the U.S. Billboard 200, The title track, "Lights and Sounds", was the first single, released a week before the album.
 It peaked at number four on the Billboard Hot Modern Rock Tracks.